LogtalkDotOrg/logtalk3/docs/sources/NOTES.md

 This directory contains files used by the Logtalk API documentation.
-The sources are generated automatically in reStructuredText markup language using the `update_html_docs.sh` script and then converted to HTML, PDF, and ePub formats using Sphinx:
+The sources are generated automatically in reStructuredText markup language using the `scripts/update_html_docs.sh` script and then converted to HTML and Texinfo formats using Sphinx:

 http://sphinx-doc.org/